akalnay/Determination/ReadMe.md

 #endregion Tests for the CountdownTimer class
 ```
 ### Card Game
 This example shows how to use the `Determination` library to test software that depends on randomized values.
-The CardGame class in the example has very simple functionality:  allows a user to randomly select a card from a set of cards.
+The CardGame class in the example has very simple functionality:  it allows a user to randomly select a card from a set of cards.
 There are three rules that must be verified when a card is retrieved:  that there are still cards available to retrieve, that after the card is retrieved that same card can't be retrieved again, and that after all possible cards have been retrieved then the class property `RemainingCards` is empty.
 ```C#
 #region Card Struct and CardGame class